 Elements of a custom closet

-Elements of a custom closet typically include space for each type of clothing.
+Elements of a custom closet typically include space for each type of clothing to make closet organization super easy.

-Design different spaces to be different heights to fit dresses, shirts, or pants.
+Design different spaces to be different heights to fit short dresses, shirts, long hanging dresses, or pants.

-You can also include shelves for bins or stacked items as well as hooks for hanging items.
+You can also include DIY wood closet shelves for bins or stacked items as well as hooks for hanging items.

 DIY toddler closet system